DCAN-Labs/cdni-brain/docs/pipelines.md

     * `--cifti-output 91k \` : Possible choices: 91k, 170k.
 Output preprocessed BOLD as a CIFTI-dense time series.
 Optionally, the number of grayordinate can be specified (default is 91k, which equates to 2mm resolution).
 Default: False

-    *  `--topup-max-vols 2 \` [**Deprecated as of 22.1.0]**: used to limit frames per run to use from PEPolar fmaps, useful when there are more than one pair of runs that have type _dir-AP _and _dir-PA_ in the /fmap directory to prevent topup distortion correction from taking excessively long.

     * `--nprocs 32 \` : maximum number of threads across all processes **(if used, this should match the number of cpus allotted for your sbatch job)**

     * `--omp-nthreads 3 \` : maximum number of threads per-process